IMGN632 as Monotherapy or With Venetoclax and/or Azacitidine for Participants With CD123-Positive Acute Myeloid Leukemia

 - Patients may have received prior CD123-targeted therapies, except IMGN632, as long as CD123 remains detectable during screening.

-- Patients enrolling in Regimen D must be in CR (CR/CRi) for no more than 6 months and be MRD+, confirmed by central laboratory testing, after intensive induction/consolidation therapy.
-Note: Fit patients who previously received intensive treatment (eg 3+7, HiDAC, etc.) are eligible for Regimen D Cohort D1.
-Unfit patients who previously received non-intensive treatment (eg, HMA, low dose cytarabine, etc.) are eligible for Regimen D Cohort D2.
+- Patients enrolling in Regimen D must be in CR (CR/CRh/CRp/CRi) and be MRD+ at the time of screening, confirmed by central laboratory testing.
+Patients may have no more than 2 prior lines of therapy (which may include stem cell transplant), ie, frontline or first salvage.
+Note: Fit patients who received intensive treatment (eg 3+7, HiDAC) are eligible for Regimen D Cohort D1.
+Unfit patients who received non-intensive treatment (eg, HMA, low dose cytarabine) are eligible for Regimen D Cohort D2.

 - Previous treatment-related toxicities must have resolved to Grade 1 or baseline (excluding alopecia).

-Total white blood cell count must be less than 25 x 109 cells/L. Hydroxyurea may be used to control blood counts before Cycle 1 Day 1, at the discretion of the treating physician, according to institutional practice.
+- For patients enrolling in Regimens A-D, total WBC count must < 25 × 109 cells/L. Hydroxyurea may be used to control blood counts before Cycle 1 Day 1, at the discretion of the treating physician, according to institutional practice.
 During the Escalation Phase in Regimens A-C, hydroxyurea may also be used during Cycle 1.

 - Liver enzymes (AST and ALT) ≤ 3 × the upper limit of normal (ULN).

-- .
-Women of childbearing potential (WCBP), defined as sexually mature women who have not undergone surgical sterilization or who have not been naturally postmenopausal for at least 12 consecutive months (ie, who have had menses any time in the preceding 12 consecutive months), must agree to use highly effective contraceptive methods (examples include oral, parenteral, or implantable hormonal contraceptive, intrauterine device, barrier contraceptive with spermicide, partner's latex condom or vasectomy) while on study drug and for at least 7 months after the last dose of study drug.
+- Women of childbearing potential (WCBP), defined as sexually mature women who have not undergone surgical sterilization or who have not been naturally postmenopausal for at least 12 consecutive months (ie, who have had menses any time in the preceding 12 consecutive months), must agree to use acceptable contraceptive methods while on study drug and for at least 7 months after the last dose of IMGN632.